Yanda-Meng/Yanda-Meng.github.io/_pages/about.md

 + Oct, 2021, One paper "BI-GCN: Boundary-Aware Input-Dependent Graph Convolution Network for Biomedical Image Segmentation" was accepted by **BMVC 2021** as **Oral**
 (Oral accept rate: 3.3%, 1206 submissions)
 + Oct, 2021, One paper "Graph-based Region and Boundary Aggregation for Biomedical Image Segmentation" was accepted by **IEEE Transactions on Medical Imaging (IEEE-TMI, IF: ~10.048)**
-+ Oct, 2021, One paper "Artificial intelligence utilising corneal confocal microscopy for the diagnosis of peripheral neuropathy in diabetes mellitus and prediabetes" was accepted by **Diabetologia (IF: ~10.122)**
++ Oct, 2021, One paper "Artificial intelligence utilising corneal confocal microscopy for the diagnosis of peripheral neuropathy in diabetes mellitus and prediabetes" was accepted by **Diabetologia (IF: ~10.122)**, congrats to Frank G. Preston, who is a Mres student in the University of Liverpool.
 + August, 2021, One paper "TransBridge: A lightweight transformer for left ventricle segmentation in echocardiography" was accepted by **ASMUS 2021 (MICCAI Workshop)**, congrats to Kaizhong Deng, who is an undergraduate student in the University of Liverpool.
 + Jul, 2021, One paper "Spatial Uncertainty-Aware Semi-Supervised Crowd Counting" was accepted by **ICCV 2021 (accept rate: 25.9%, 6236 submissions)**.
 + Jun, 2021, One paper "Learning Parameter-specific Affine Transformation for Medical Images Registration" was accepted by **MICCAI 2021 (accept rate: 32.6%, 1631 submissions)**.